kilozo/hotel/README.md

 # hotel
-kilozo
-"This is aonother read me"
+This is my first text in github